Anas-Furqan/Edu-Predict-Sem6/README.md

 # 🎓 EduPredict - Academic Success Predictor

-**EduPredict** is an AI-powered academic performance prediction dashboard that helps identify students at risk of dropout or underperformance using machine learning and interactive visualizations.
+**EduPredict** is an AI-powered academic performance prediction dashboard that helps identify students at risk of dropout or underperformance using tuned machine learning models and rich, interactive visualizations.

 ---